thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 File format
 ------------

 The basic structure of a clinical data file is patients on the rows and variables on the columns.
-In case the patient-variable combinations are all unique there will be no more than one row for each patient:
+In case the patient-variable combinations are all unique there will be no more than one row for each patient.

 | Subject_id | Gender | Treatment arm |
 |----------|--------|---------------|